BL4NK-USER/cozycup-cafe-boilerplate/README.md

 # Project Description

-An Exercise to Learn the creation and utilization of Git ReadMe
+A Cafe Management System to manage customer orders, and monitor sales transaction.

 </div>

 ## Features

 - Choose and Combine your own brew
+- Delivery System
+- Order Details
-- Option to pick up or Delivery
+- Menu to choose from

 ## Screen Captures